Mobile App | Research, Strategy, UX/UI

 Design & Prototype Features

-I focused on designing and testing 4 main feature areas based on previous feature prioritization work completed before I joined.
+I focused on testing 4 main feature areas based on previous feature prioritization work completed before I joined.

 1. Seamless Configuration